 Hvar island, top places to visit and things to do

 Stari Grad is known to be the oldest settlement on Hvar.
-It was established in 385 A.C. as a Roman city with name Pharos.
-Just like it was in Roman age, Stari Grad is the most urban area on Hvar.
-Stari Grad is the main port of the island of Hvar, and its main connection with the mainland, since most people come to the island via the ferry line S...
+It was established in 385 A.C. as a Roman city with the name Pharos.
+Just like it was in the Roman age, Stari Grad is the most urban area on Hvar.
+Stari Grad is the main port of the island, and its main connection with the mainland, since most people arrive via the ferry line Split - Stari...

 Related content